York pioneered the study of Health Economics.

-York pioneered study in 'health economics' and received the Queen's Anniversary Prize in recognition of its outstanding work at world-class level in this field in 2007.
-Studying for a Health Economics masters at York therefore means you'll be joining a programme with an international reputation for excellence.
+In 2007 the University received the Queen's Anniversary Prize in recognition of our outstanding work at world-class level in this field, so you'll be joining a programme with an international reputation for excellence.

 You'll study five compulsory core components, supplemented by a wide choice of optional units, to gain a thorough grounding in the theory and practice of health economics.